AnalogJ/thesparktree-blog/_posts/2018-12-09-customize-coreos-kernel-part-1.md

 CoreOS is so minimal that it doesn't even have a any compilers or even a package manager installed.
 In fact, it's designed such that all real work takes place inside of containers.

-But before we can even do much work towards solving Problem #1, we run into a second issue: **the standard location for storing kernel modules `/lib/modules` is read-only in CoreOS.**
+But before we can even do much work towards solving Problem #1, we run into **Problem #2: the standard location for storing kernel modules `/lib/modules` is read-only in CoreOS.**
 If you think about it, it kind of all makes sense: an OS that auto-updates its kernel needs to ensure that it controls all locations where kernel code is loaded from.